itdistrict/cyberark-getOtp/README.md

 The example platform MFA-TOTP_Platform.zip can be imported.
 It takes existing parameters (Timeout/Duration) for OTP size and duration.

 ## Parameters
-Calculate OTP from a CyberArk Account (Default Auth Method LDAP, )
+Calculate OTP from a CyberArk Account

 ### CyberArk
 Default Parameter set